help_outline Skip to main content

 Less Info

 The Everyone Welcome Community Choir is a non-audition singing class and choir rolled into one, where the number one reason for returning is FUN.
-Led by Anne Weiss, $130 for six weeks or $25 drop-in.
+Led by Anne Weiss, $165 for seven weeks or $30 drop-in.
 Register at the Artichoke Music website using the link below.

 Instead of "choral" music, we use songs from around the world: African, folk, gospel, Balkan, rounds, reggae, and more!
 We focus on pitch, breath, harmony, rhythm, and... did I mention fun?
 Any skill level, any age.
 Bring your family, bring your friends.